DASchechtman/000-Chimera/README.md

 1. char: holds a single letter
 1. string: holds many letters
 1. bool: holds a true or false value
-1. list&lt;any type above&gt;
+1. list
-1. map &lt;any type above -> any type above&gt;
+1. map

 a character is a single letter surrounded by single quotes, whereas a string is one or more letters surrounded by double quotes

-**Note**: you can cast any type into any other type.
+**Note**: you can cast any base type into any other type other base type (maps and lists can be converted to any of the other types but you can't convert any other types to a list or map at this time).
 In the case of casting a string to a number, if the string represents a number it will be converted to that represented number.
 Otherwise a hash of the string will be returned see [Operations](#opers) to learn how to cast

-**Note**: For container types like lists and maps, nested containers aren't supported yet.
-For example Chimera doesn't support 2d lists yet

 ### Union types
 a variable can be composed of one or more of the above base types.
 For example